Brunei Shell Petroleum Company (BSP)

-First oil from the Waterflood Project was produced in 2012.
+The first oil from the Waterflood Project was produced in 2012.
 The A1 phase of the project involved the drilling of 20 wells including both water injection and production wells.

 The project is now in the A2 phase, which involves the drilling of 22 new water injection and producing wells.
 It also involves the upgrade of certain existing platforms, and the installation of a new water injection pipeline and two subsea composite cables to provide power and fibre-optics.

-The upgrade of the drilling platform CPDP 37 was completed in early 2013, which enabled first oil production from the A2 phase in May 2013.
+The upgrade of the drilling platform CPDP 37 was completed in early 2013, which enabled the first oil production from the A2 phase in May 2013.
 The detailed design for the DP33 and DP31 platforms was also completed that year.
-The fabrication, loadout and installation of two 100t integrated modular skids on the DP33 platform has been completed and similar skids will be installed on the DP31 platform, and two smaller electrical and instrumentation skids will be installed on both the platforms.
+The fabrication, loadout and installation of two 100t integrated modular skids on the DP33 platform has been completed and similar skids will be installed on the DP31 platform, and two smaller electrical and instrumentation skids will be installed on both platforms.